boscoh/sassin/readme.md

 ### Line extensions

-As per the original indented-SASS syntax, lines ending with `,` will be continued to the next line:
+Lines ending with `,` will be continued to the next line:

     #container, #article_container, #sidebar_container,
     #footer_container, #useless_container